invertase/react-native-firebase-authentication-example/README.md

 The following authentication features are ready for use in this example:

 - Sign In
 - Sign Out
 - Create account
 - Forgot Password
 - Sign in with social auth providers
 - Sign in with phone auth (with country selection)
 - Linking social profiles
 - Change Password
 - Email verification
 - Updating user profile

 and the following providers:

 - Email / Password Sign In
- - Facebook
- - Google
 - Phone Auth via SMS
+- Apple (Native, iOS only, PRs needed for web support)
+- Facebook (Native only, PRs needed for web support)
+- Google (Native only, PRs needed for web support)

 ## Getting started